 Notice of nomination to be given.

-Except when appointed by ballot.
 149. Every Member intending to move for the appointment of a Select Committee shall, one day next before the nomination of such Committee, place on the notice-paper the names of the Members intended to be proposed by him to be members of such Committee, but if the mover be desirous the Committee should be appointed by ballot, then the number only need be stated.